jnk0le/cortexm-AES/doc/aes/CM7_details.md

 ```

 Only DTCM memory can be used for LUT tables, since everything else is cached through AXI bus.

-The timing effects of simultaneous access to DTCM memory by core and DMA/AHBS are yet unknown.
+The AHBS interface has [configurable priorty](https://developer.arm.com/documentation/ddi0489/f/system-control/register-descriptions/ahb-slave-control-register).
+By default AHBS interface has the lowest priority which means that DMA transfers through this interface can be timed
+to discover access pattern to DTCM banks.
-(there was some changes in r1p0 revision: "Improved handling of simultaneous AHBS and software activity relating to the same TCM", details are of course Proprietary&Confidential)
+(there was also some changes in r1p0 revision: "Improved handling of simultaneous AHBS and software activity relating to the same TCM", details are of course Proprietary&Confidential)

 ## base impl